sboukiou/pfe-alx/README.md

-# pinia-tasks
+# tasks-app

-This template should help get you started developing with Vue 3 in Vite.
+build it with Vue 3 in Vite.

 ## Recommended IDE Setup